Video-Analysis-System/vas-research/object-detection/monthly-coding-exercises/README.md

 - You might need to open the file "config.py" to change the parameter "batch_size" according to the memory of your GPU.
 For Rtx2060 super with 7GB, I have to set batch size to 32
 - If you don't want to use a pretrained file, you should set the parameter "pretrain" to False in the "config.py" file
 - Let's start the training process:  CUDA_VISIBLE_DEVICES=0 python train.py --network mobile0.25
+- It'll create a directory "weights" and store the trained checkpoints there
+- Evaluation: See the instruction in the repo.
+I had a problem "Out-of-memory" when using GPU for running the evaluation code so in the end, I run the code using CPU

 ## Baseline:
 Without using a pretrained model, running the training command above with the Widerface subset we use, I got the following result: